Contract Termination Terms: Everything You Need to Know

 What are Void Contracts?

 Void contracts are agreements that lack essential elements for enforcement or are otherwise unlawful.
 For example, contracts that haven't been signed by all parties involved, agreements involving minors, fraudulent contracts, or agreements involving the sale of illegal drugs are considered void contracts.

 Every contract requires one or more parties to do something, which the terms refer to as “performance.”
 If it is impossible to perform the required obligations for the contract, you can terminate the agreement based on an impossibility of performance.

 Another way to end a contract early is through breach of contract, which isn't recommended.
 A breach occurs when one party intentionally fails to meet obligations and the non-breaching party decides to terminate the agreement by giving a written notice of the breach.

 You may terminate an agreement if there was a prior agreement with the other party that calls for contract termination.
 In this case, one party must provide written notice to the other party about the contract termination.

 A rescission of contract occurs when a party misrepresents themselves, makes a mistake, or acts illegally, which is grounds for termination.
 For example, if you purchase a house, but you find out that the seller hid its poor condition, you can probably rescind the contract.

 Contracts are also terminated once all obligations are fulfilled.

 If you need help understanding contract termination terms, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.